ChrisSchulze/portfolio/portfolio/works/project-1.md

 ### Outcome

 Unfortunately our proposal was not implemented.
 From design perspective this still is one of my favourite projects though.
-To me it proved we could do Branding digital first.
-Digital style tiles and a focus on content strategy in favour of brand strategy could work.
+To me it proved we could do Branding Digital First.
+Digital style tiles and a focus on content strategy in favour of brand strategy and classic brand manuals could work.